-Adolescent Medicine is an area of special interest of Dr. Miles and he sees the bulk of the adolescent patients at our office.
+Adolescent Medicine is an area of special interest of Dr. Miles and he sees the adolescent patients at our office.
 During his residency after medical school, Dr. Miles received specialized training in Adolescent Medicine and helped further develop this portion of the curriculum in his residency program.

 Dr. Miles is a regional healthcare provider for adolescents and treats patients residing in over a dozen different counties.
 Dr. Miles has been a long-term member of the Society for Adolescent Medicine as well as a community advocate and speaker on Adolescent Healthcare.